26 Best Places To Visit In Spiti Valley: A Detailed Guide

 The road leading up to Chandra Taal via the Batal – Chattru – Gramphu route is very rough, bumpy, and not suitable for people with back problems.
 In addition to the route, the massive altitude tends to give people acute mountain sickness (AMS), making adaptation all the more important.

 While attempting to reach this place is no minor feat, we promise you the stunning end-result will make up for all your efforts.
-And if you’re into stargazing, you can stay at the campsites near the lake and be greeted by a million stars overnight in one of the best places to visit in Spiti Valley.
+And if you’re into stargazing, you can stay at the campsites near the lake and be greeted by a million stars overnight in one of the best places to visit near Spiti Valley.
+Read More

 Location: Southwestern Himalayas, Spiti Valley